1. Who We Are

 As we are a group of companies in several different countries, we will transfer Personal Information to countries outside the one that you are in.
 You can find these countries in our “contact us” page.

 We may also transfer Personal Information to countries within your group of companies in order to comply with our contract with you.
-We will only do this at the instruction of your company, and it is your company’s responsibility to ensure that the companies we send Personal Information to are complying with information protection legislation.
+We will only do this at the instruction of your company, and it is your company’s responsibility to ensure that the companies we send Personal Information to, are compliant with information protection legislation.

 8. External Websites